LG Gallery Series OLED (OLED G4) vs Samsung The Frame QLED TV (2024)

 - Less impressive HDR performance in dark rooms

-The LG Gallery OLED takes a different approach, prioritizing picture quality without sacrificing the gallery aesthetic.
-The OLED panel delivers perfect blacks through self-lit pixels, with each of the 8.3 million pixels turning completely off for true darkness.
-The 2024 G4 model incorporates Micro Lens Array (MLA) technology, achieving up to 1,500 nits peak brightness—a significant improvement over earlier OLED generations that struggled in bright rooms.
-The included flush wall mount creates a stunning 0.8-inch profile that sits nearly flat against your wall, actually thinner than Samsung's Frame when properly mounted.
+LG's Gallery OLED flips the priority list.
+Picture quality comes first, gallery looks second.
+The OLED panel delivers perfect blacks through self-lit pixels—all 8.3 million of them can shut off completely for true darkness.
+The 2024 G4 model uses Micro Lens Array technology, pushing peak brightness to 1,500 nits.
+That's a massive improvement over older OLEDs that struggled in bright environments.
+The flush wall mount creates a stunning 0.8-inch profile, sitting nearly flat against your wall.
+It's actually thinner than the Frame when properly mounted.

-Price considerations favor Samsung at the entry level, with 43-inch Frame models starting around $999 compared to $2,099 for the smallest 55-inch LG Gallery.
-However, at larger 65-inch and 77-inch sizes, the price gap narrows considerably.
-The Samsung Frame requires a subscription ($5.99/month after trial) for premium art access and sells bezels separately at $99-$199, adding to long-term costs.
+Pricing tilts toward Samsung at entry level.
+The 43-inch Frame starts around $999 versus $2,099 for the smallest 55-inch Gallery.
+At 65-inch and 77-inch sizes though, the gap shrinks considerably.
+Don't forget the Frame requires a subscription ($5.99 monthly after trial) for premium art, and bezels cost $99-$199 separately.

-For home theater enthusiasts who watch movies regularly, the LG Gallery OLED's superior contrast, Dolby Vision support, and 0.1ms response time make it the clear choice.
-Gamers will appreciate the faster response and better HDR performance.
-Conversely, if your TV spends most daylight hours displaying art in a bright living room or bedroom, the Samsung Frame's matte display and customizable aesthetics provide better value and ambiance.
-The Frame's motion sensor automatically activates Art Mode when you enter the room, while its low power consumption makes leaving it on all day practical.
+For home theater fans who watch movies regularly, the Gallery's superior contrast, Dolby Vision support, and 0.1ms response time make it obvious.
+Gamers benefit from faster response and better HDR performance.
+But if your TV displays art most daylight hours in a bright living room or bedroom, the Frame's matte display and customizable look deliver better value and ambiance.
+The motion sensor activates Art Mode automatically when you enter, and low power consumption makes all-day display practical.

-Ultimately, the LG Gallery vs Samsung Frame decision depends on your primary use case: choose LG for uncompromising picture performance with gallery styling, or Samsung for maximum decorative flexibility with competent viewing quality.
+Your decision hinges on primary use: choose LG for uncompromising picture performance with gallery styling, or Samsung for maximum decorative flexibility with competent viewing quality.

 Frequently Asked Questions

-The Samsung Frame looks more like traditional framed artwork due to its customizable bezels and matte finish that eliminates screen glare.
-The LG Gallery has a more modern, frameless appearance that sits nearly flush to the wall but has a glossy screen that can show reflections.
+The Frame looks more like traditional artwork because of those swappable bezels and matte finish that kills glare completely.
+The Gallery has a modern frameless look that sits almost flush to the wall, but the glossy screen can catch reflections.

-The LG Gallery OLED has significantly better picture quality with perfect blacks, infinite contrast, Dolby Vision support, and superior HDR performance.
-The Samsung Frame's QLED technology is good but cannot match OLED's contrast levels, especially in dark room viewing.
+The LG Gallery destroys the Frame in picture quality.
+You get perfect blacks, infinite contrast, Dolby Vision, and superior HDR.
+The Frame's QLED tech is decent but can't compete with OLED contrast, especially in dark rooms.

-The Samsung Frame is significantly more energy-efficient in Art Mode, consuming under 30W with its brightness sensor, compared to approximately 80W for the LG Gallery in Gallery Mode.
-Over a year of continuous display, this difference could save $50-100 in electricity costs.
+The Frame wins big here, using under 30W in Art Mode with its brightness sensor versus roughly 80W for the Gallery in Gallery Mode.
+That difference could save you $50-100 yearly in electricity if you display art continuously.

-LG has implemented pixel refreshing and screen shifting technologies to minimize burn-in risk, but displaying the same static image for thousands of hours could potentially cause retention.
-Samsung's QLED Frame has no burn-in risk.
-If you plan to display identical artwork 24/7, the Frame is the safer choice.
+LG includes pixel refreshing and screen shifting to minimize burn-in risk, but displaying identical static images for thousands of hours could cause retention.
+The Frame has zero burn-in risk since it's QLED.
+If you plan to show the same artwork 24/7, the Frame is safer.